ajanhallinta/MSC-RecorderFlute/README.md

 This mod uses GameHook.cs and SaveUtil.cs made by zamp (released under MIT-license) to implement saving.
 Link to zamp's github: https://github.com/zamp/MSC-Mods

+The "g5.wav" sample is made by MTG and released under Attribution 3.0 Unported (CC BY 3.0) -license.
+Link to original unmodified sample: https://freesound.org/people/MTG/sounds/361080/